joaogarin/angularfire2-firebase3-electron/README.md

 # Angular 2 electron app featuring webpack

-A working demo of [electron] with [angular2] using [Webpack] and [angularfire2]
+A working demo of [electron] with [angular2] using [Webpack]

-This is a demo of angularfire2 with firebase 3 and electron.
+This is a demo of angular2 with firebase 3 and electron.
 You should create a config file as following :

 ```javascript
 {